fisher-alice/johnny-five-wiki/Sensor.md

 - **scale([low, high])** Same as `scale(low, high)`.

 - **booleanAt(barrier)** Set a midpoint barrier value used to calculate returned value of the .boolean property.
-Defaults to 512
+The barrier is based on the scaled value, not the raw value.
+Defaults to 50% (512 when unscaled).
   ```js
   var sensor = new five.Sensor("A0");